RECAPEM

 • The M/F ratio ~ 3

-• Recurrence rates usually are higher as compared to those for PSP, ranging as ~ 50% in patients with COPD and up to 80% of patients with cystic fibrosis
+• Recurrence rates usually are higher as compared to those for PSP, ranging to ~ 50% in patients with COPD and up to 80% in patients with cystic fibrosis

 Causes